David Haigh: Career

-Haigh is an international human rights lawyer, a solicitor of the Senior Court of England and Wales (non-practicing).
-He has practiced law in the United Kingdom, the Caribbean, and Dubai.
-He joined West Mayfair law firm Palmer Cowen (later Fairmays LLP) in 2001 and has worked at several international law firms including DLA Piper and US law firm Akin Gump.
+Haigh is a solicitor of the Senior Courts of England and Wales but does not hold a practising certificate.
+Disciplinary proceedings brought against him by the Solicitors Regulation Authority in 2018, relating to his work for GFH Capital, were later stayed by the Solicitors Disciplinary Tribunal in 2023 on the grounds of ill health.
+He joined law firm Palmer Cowen (later Fairmays LLP) in 2001 and has worked at other law firms including DLA Piper and Akin Gump.

-Haigh was the co-founder, along with Radha Stirling, and managing partner of Stirling Haigh, an international dispute resolution, crisis management, and strategic advisory firm.
+Haigh co-founded, with Radha Stirling, the firm Stirling Haigh, an international dispute resolution and crisis management advisory firm, of which he was managing partner.

-He co-founded Detained International, a London-based legal advocacy NGO that provides pro bono legal advocacy to victims of injustice, inequality, and other human rights violations in the UAE and the Middle East.
+He co-founded Detained International in 2018, a London-based legal advocacy NGO providing pro bono legal support to individuals alleging injustice and human rights violations in the United Arab Emirates and the wider Middle East.

-Haigh was chairman of Conservatives Abroad UAE and vice chairman of Gulf Tories and as its vice-chairman.
+Haigh was chairman of Conservatives Abroad UAE and vice-chairman of Gulf Tories.

 Football

-Haigh led GFH Capital's negotiations with the then-owner of Leeds United, Ken Bates, for the acquisition of the club.
-The agreement was formally announced at a press conference at Elland Road in November 2012.
-Haigh joined the Leeds United board in February 2013.
-On 1 July 2013, Haigh was made managing director of the club following the departure of now Football League CEO Shaun Harvey.
-On 11 April 2014, Haigh resigned as managing director following the purchase of the club by Massimo Cellino.
+Haigh led GFH Capital’s negotiations with the then-owner of Leeds United Ken Bates for the acquisition of the club, announced in November 2012.
+He joined the Leeds United board in February 2013 and was made managing director on 1 July 2013.
+He resigned on 11 April 2014, following the purchase of the club by Massimo Cellino.

-In November 2013 Haigh and Andre Flowers, managing director of Enterprise Insurance, formed a consortium called Sport Capital to purchase the majority of the shares in the club from GFH Capital.
-Haigh is said to have fallen out with GFH Capital after they sold the club to Italian businessman Massimo Cellino and not Sport Capital.
-Sport Capital then launched a £33.5 million claim against GFH Capital.
-Following the failure of the acquisition Sport Capital remained a financier of Leeds United.
+In November 2013, Haigh and Andre Flowers formed a consortium, Sport Capital, in an unsuccessful attempt to purchase a majority stake in the club from GFH Capital; Sport Capital subsequently brought a £33.5 million claim against GFH Capital.

-After the Cornish non-league side Penzance AFC reached out to Haigh on social media looking for help, he joined the board as a committee member with the team sitting bottom of the South West Peninsula League Division One West, the 11th tier of English football.